ChicagoPublicSchools/Map-SchoolLocator/readme.md

 >To show all schools, click the Magnifying Glass when the input box is empty.

 ## Compare Schools
-To compare metrics such as Number of Students, Rating, and Percentile Scores in Reading and Math click the box to the left of the school name in the result list.
+To compare metrics such as Number of Students, Rating, and Percentile Scores in Reading and Math click the box to the left of the school name in the display list.
 A panel at the bottom of the screen will show the checked schools.

 >Click the down arrow on the panel to hide the Compare Schools Panel.
 Click the check box icon above the zoom buttons at the bottom left of the map to show the Compare Schools Panel.